csunghye/lexical_pipeline/README.md

 ## Column names
 You can check what the column names mean in the lexical_glossary.csv file!

+## Things to be done in the future

 If you encounter any issues, please contact me via csunghye@sas.upenn.edu